China Deeply Grateful, Touched By Pakistans Trust, Support In Fight Against Coronavirus Epidemic: Hua Chunying - UrduPoint

 She hoped that the international community could view the epidemic in a rational and calm way and make a science-based and measured response.

-The spokesperson said in an open, transparent and highly responsible attitude, China would enhance cooperation with the WHO and the international community.
-We had confidence and capability in winning this battle as soon as possible.
+The spokesperson said that in an open, transparent and highly responsible attitude, China would enhance cooperation with the WHO and the international community.
+We have confidence and capability in winning this battle as soon as possible.

 It may be mentioned here that the Chinese foreign ministry, in light of the current situation held its first online briefing.
 The spokesperson went online and used WeChat to answer questions from journalists.